mokwenakoketso5-ctrl/Bright-Coffee-Shop-Sales/README.md

 # Bright Coffee Sales Analysis

+## Introduction:
+The company has recently appointed a new CEO whose mission is to grow the company's revene and improve product performance.
+Dataset on the daily transactions at the different coffee shop branches was provided.
+  ### Dataset contents
+  - Transaction id, date, time and quantity
+  - Store locations
+  - Unit price
+  - Product id, type, category and detail

 ## Purpose:
-Business insights for a new CEO using historical transactional data from Bright Coffee Shop

-## Introduction:
-The company has recently appointed a new CEO whose mission is to grow the company's revene and improve product performance.As a Jnr Data Analyst, my task is to extract actionable isights from the data and prepare a presentation to assist the CEO in decesion making.
+As a Jnr Data Analyst, my task is to extract actionable insights from the historical transactional data and prepare a presentation to assist the CEO in decesion making.

 ## Objective: